Skip to content

 entity .NET object to persist, must be of type E or System.Collections.Generic.Dictionary (depending on the method used).

-responder a responder object which will receive a callback when the method successfully saves the object or if an error occurs.
+responder A responder object which will receive a callback when the method successfully saves the object or if an error occurs.
 Applies to the non-blocking method only.

 Return Value